top of page

 Article 13: Management report and annual accounts – Justification of the Board of Directors

-1. The Board of Directors presents its annual report at the annual meeting referred to in the following article and reports on the management of the past year by presenting a balance sheet and a profit and loss account.
-After expiry of the period within which the accounts and the management report must be submitted, each member may require the Board of Directors to convene a General Assembly which must meet within one (1) month.
+1. The Board of Directors must submit the annual accounts, the draft budget for the following financial year and the management report for approval to the General Assembly no later than six months after the end of the financial year.
+After expiry of the period within which the accounts, the draft budget for the following financial year, and the management report must be submitted, each member may require the Board of Directors to convene a General Assembly which must meet within one (1) month.

-2. The General Assembly appoints an Auditor from the official list of “l’Institut des Réviseurs d’Entreprises” who analyses the accounts and the management report of the Board of Directors.
+2. The General Assembly may appoint an auditor (réviseur d’enreprises) from the official list of “l’Institut des Réviseurs d’Entreprises” who analyses the accounts and the management report of the Board of Directors.
 The auditor shall present its analysis to the General Assembly and inform the Board of Directors of its observations.
 The Board of Directors is required to provide the auditor with all information useful for the achievement of its mission, to show it if necessary, the funds and assets of the Association, and to give it free access to the books and records of the Association.

-4. The Board of Directors is required to keep for ten (10) years the documents referred to in paragraph 1. of this article.
+6. The Board of Directors is required to keep for ten (10) years, from the end of the financial year to which they relate, the documents referred to in paragraph 1. of this article.

 Article 14: The General Assembly